mmbase/mmbase-oldimport/contributions/CMSContainer_Portlets/portlets-jforum/README.txt

-DESCRIPTION:
+DESCRIPTION
-This Portlet integrate JForum to CMSC.
+This portlet integrates JForum into CMSC.

-INSTALL GUIDE:
+INSTALL GUIDE

-To install JForum Portlet, there are three steps you should do.
+To install JForum Portlet, there are a few steps you should do.

 Step 1 :
 Add the dependencies below to your maven project.xml.